-These DIY hose guides are made out of short pieces of rebar with small Dollar Store balls painted in a bright orange color.
+These DIY hose guides are made out of short pieces of rebar with small plastic orange golf balls.
 They keep my hose out of the nearby vegetable garden and act as a decorative look to the garden as well.

 Do you have something special that you use for hose guides?
 I do now, thanks to a project that wasn’t supposed to happen for a while.
-With just a few easy to find supplies and a bit of time, these DIY hose guides were made!
+With just a few recycled supplies and a bit of time, these DIY hose guides were made!

 One of my “next year’s” projects ended up being a this year event.
-I laid 800 square feet of cardboard, newspaper, oak leaves, soil, compost, and garden clippings over the lawn in a part of my back yard in a lasagne style garden bead.
+I laid 800 square feet of cardboard, newspaper, oak leaves, soil, compost, and garden clippings over the lawn in a part of my back yard in a lasagna style garden bed.

 The original intention was to have the grass killed for next year, so that I could till the area and wouldn’t have to remove all that grass by hand. (after digging 44 hours for my front garden bed to till and aerate the soil, I had had enough of digging for a while!)

 Little did I know when I put down everything to kill the grass that it would be workable in just a few months.

 I had put in a small vegetable garden earlier in the spring.
 I called it that, but in reality it was just a small side bed with some crowded vegetables.
 I got one ear of corn, some beans, and about 2 weeks worth of peas out of it, as well as a few strawberries that the birds got, and some cucumbers that keep going yellow.